LeedsCC/Helm-End2End-Tests/README.md

     * You can create users by going to Manage Jenkins menu, scrolling to the bottom and selecting Manage Users, further is intuitive
     * You can change mail setting by going to Manage Jenkins menu > Configuration, scrolling to the bottom and editing Extended Email Notification settings
 * When in doubt - click on a ? icon, it's often placed near changeable things
-* Last, but not least.
-Each jenkins job copies /home/rippletest/nightwatch.json to it's workspace.
-This is required to preserve path relative to jenkins machine.
-So if you change something in nightwatch.js file in code you should ssh to jenkins machine and do the changes in mentioned file too.